 A scheduled course with weekly meetings.
 You’ll meet online with your instructor at assigned times using virtual meeting software.
 You can join your class from wherever you’re located.
 Find detailed information on the various course delivery modes.

-Course description: Provides students with the skills and opportunities to engages in critical evaluation and application of research in the child and youth care field.
-Completion of 10.0 units of university credit including CHYS 3311 or equivalent, MATH 2209 and admission to the Bachelor of Arts (Child and Youth Study) – Must be completed prior to taking this course.
+Course description: The application of knowledge to child and youth practices and policies.
+Students will investigate how diverse sources of knowledge (e.g., Indigenous and Africentric community expertise, research-based literature, practitioner experiences, and voices of children, youth, and families) can be utilized to enhance policy and professional practices in child and youth fields.
+Completion of 10.0 units of university credit including CHYS 3311, MATH 2208 and admission to the Bachelor of Arts (Child and Youth Study) – Must be completed prior to taking this course.

 N-Z